 4. Maintaining a Balanced life through change affect all other aspects of Being

 By achieving and keeping a sense of inner harmony, decisions made on all aspects of life are seen through a lens of self-awareness.
-Change in life is a constant , who we are this instant is not the same person we were yesterday because every experience, no matter how trivial we think it may be shapes and molds our decision making process.
+Change in life is a constant, who we are this instant is not the same person we were yesterday because of every experience, no matter how trivial we think it may be shapes and molds our decision-making process.
 Where we live, what we eat, what job we keep are all in a state of flux as we go about living.
 Life shifts, so it is important to maintain a sense of balance in all we do.

-Since change is the only constant in life, why do you think so many people are afraid of change?
+Since change is good for you and the only constant in life, why do you think so many people are afraid of change?
 You can share your insights by joining the conversation in the comment section below